-Surfers and sailors often depend on trustable surf reports to decide if maritime conditions are trustable to relax, train, compete and travel.
-A good surf report is often critical to decide if a lay day is declared or if a big wave competition should be given green light in a precise day.
+Surfers and sailors often depend on reliable surf reports when making decisions about whether maritime conditions are right for their needs.
+Whether it's to relax, train, compete, or travel, a good surf report is often of critical importance.
+Competitive surfing event organizers use also use this information to decide if a lay day should be declared, or if a big wave competition should be given green light to go ahead.

-Today, surf reports are everywhere and provide quite accurate information for any surf or wind spot.
-Although surfers (surf and bodyboard riders) and sailors (kitesurfers and windsurfers) have different maritime needs, both depend on wind and wave height in order to get the best riding conditions.
-Wind affects waves and waves affect sailing.
+Today, surf reports are everywhere.
+They provide surprisingly accurate information for any surf or wind spot.
+Although surfers (surf and bodyboard riders) and sailors (kitesurfers and windsurfers) have different maritime needs, both depend on information about wind and wave height in order to optimize the best conditions.

 Chapter #1 - The Surf Report Is An Accurate Maritime Forecast Tool